-After any incident or emergency event is detected and reported to the EAP Coordinator, the EAP Coordinator (or Acting EAP Coordinator) is responsible for determining the level of the event.
-If the Local Emergency Services Agency receives a 911 call regarding observations of an incident or emergency event at the Ash Pond System, the dispatcher shall first contact the EAP Coordinator.
+After any incident or emergency event is detected and reported to Plant Security, a security official will contact AES Infrastructure Security Services which will immediately disseminate an emergency notification to all EAP personnel.
+After receiving this notification, the EAP Coordinator (or Acting EAP Coordinator) is responsible for determining the level of the event.
+If the Local Emergency Services Agency receives a 911 call regarding observations of an incident or emergency event at the Ash Pond System, the dispatcher shall first contact Plant Security.
 The EAP Coordinator shall determine the appropriate event level (as defined in Section 1.2.2) and advise the dispatcher of the event level.